 - truRoots Ancient Grain Gluten-Free Pasta

-There are several brands of pasta that make fresh vs. dried pasta.
-You can find these pastas in the fridge or freezer section at many speciality grocery stores.
+Several brands of pasta make fresh vs. dried pasta.
+You can find this pasta in the fridge or freezer section at many specialty grocery stores.

-I love all of these brands so much, and cannot choose a favorite.
-They are all so good!
+I love all the following brands so much that I cannot choose a favorite.

 - Cappello’s Almond Flour Pasta